Nature Connection as Medicine

 No longer do we trust our natural instincts, or live in sync with the cycles of the planet.
 Instead we create clocks to track time and disconnect ourselves from the cycles of the sun and moon.
 We offer medicines that perpetuate our illness and create spaces to educate ourselves without first educating ourselves about the effects of those buildings and their materials on our health and our capacity to focus and retain information.
 Humans have created a new way of existing and we are seeing the consequences in our physical health, mental health, the health of the land, and the health of our animal kin.

-I focus on nature connection as a means of self-discovery, healing, and resistance to oppression.
-I focus on building an awareness of our reactions to the spaces we find ourselves in.
-We look at the ways forces seek to keep us indoors and away from natural lifestyles.
-Through my work in mindfulness based nature connection I hold spaces that encourage a transformation of our relationship with nature from a resource to a partner.
-I focus on analyzing our place as humans and learning how we can become more aware of both the beings in the natural world around us, and the effects of our industrial lifestyles on our health.
+The Rusty Anvil focuses on nature connection as a means of self-discovery, healing, and resistance to oppression.
+We focus on building an awareness of our reactions to the spaces we find ourselves in.
+We look at the ways oppressive forces seek to keep us indoors and away from natural lifestyles.
+Through my work in mindfulness based nature connection we hold spaces that encourage a transformation of the self, and of our relationship with nature.
+We focus on analyzing our place as humans and learning how we can become more aware of both the beings in the natural world around us, and the effects of our industrial lifestyles on our health.
 At The Rusty Anvil we work to encourage marginalized individuals to actively engage in environmental policy while collaboratively working towards healing ancestral-based trauma.

 Join me for a day on the land to experience the healing our more-than-human siblings have to offer, and the ways we can become more reciprocal in our relationship with them.
-Together we will re-member our place and find ways to move forward in community.
+Together we will re-member our place and find ways to move forward in an environmentally concious community.